Frugal Idea: Collecting and Saving Seeds

 One way to save money while gardening is by collecting and saving seeds.
 Easy to do and store for the next season.

 One of my favorite things to do in the fall is to collect seeds from my annuals.
-I collect seeds to not only save money but also because it seems seeds that I have been buying the past few years aren’t coming from America and most of them don’t germinate.
+I collect seeds to not only save money but also because it seems seeds that I have been buying the past few years aren’t coming from America, and most of them don’t germinate.
 They can also be very expensive.
-I know the seeds I collect from the annuals in my yards will grow well here, I can get so many more seeds and the odds are high that they will germinate.
+I know the seeds I collect from the annuals in my yard will grow well here.
+I can get so many more seeds, and the odds are high that they will germinate.
 It’s fun to share your seeds with friends, family, and neighbors.
 They also make great gifts too!!

-Look at all those wonderful seeds and that is only off of 2 flower heads.
+Look at all those wonderful seeds, and that is only from 2 flower heads.
 Perfectly ready to harvest and store.

 After a few weeks of drying, I will place them in labeled glassine bags and place them in the refrigerator.
 Look how many seeds I get off just a couple of plants!!